 - a.
-The Rattlesnake Creek LEMA Advisory Committee shall be appointed and maintained by the District board consisting of 5 members as follows: one (1) District staff; two (2) District Board Member; one (1) representative of Water PACK; and one (1) stakeholder from within the Rattlesnake Creek LEMA area.
-One of the Rattlesnake Creek LEMA advisory members shall chair the committee whose direction shall be to further organize and meet annually to consider:
+The LEMA Advisory Committee shall consist of nine (9) members.
+Seven (7) of the Advisory Committee members shall be appointed and maintained by the District board as follows: five (5) District Board members representing each of the five counties included in the LEMA area; one (1) representative of Water PACK; and one (1) stakeholder from within the LEMA area.
+The remaining two (2) Advisory Committee members shall be nonvoting members ex officio as follows: one (1) District staff member and one (1) KDA-DWR staff member.
+One of the Advisory Committee members shall chair the committee, whose direction shall be to further organize and meet annually to consider:

 - i. water use data;

-- ii. water table information;
+- ii. water table information:

-- iii. economic data as is available;
+- iii. economic data as is available:

 - iv. compliance and enforcement issues;

 - v. any new and preferable enhanced management authorities become available; and

-- vi. other items deemed pertinent to the advisory committee.